 The Articles of the Corporation provide that the Board shall consist of a minimum of one and a maximum of ten directors.
-On April 1, 2014, the Board, pursuant to its authority granted by special resolution of the shareholders, fixed the number of directors at nine and appointed Sharon Ranson and Rosemary Zigrossi to the Board.
+The Board has the authority to fix the number of directors within these limits.
+The number of directors was previously fixed at nine, but, as Mr. Paul H. Stephens has decided not to stand for re-election, the Board has resolved to reduce the number of directors to eight prior to the Meeting.
 Each nominee for election as a director is currently a director of the Corporation.
 The term of each of the Corporation's present directors expires at the Meeting and each director elected at the Meeting will hold office until the next annual general meeting of shareholders of the Corporation or until his or her successor is duly elected or appointed, unless he or she resigns, is removed or becomes disqualified in accordance with the Corporation's by-laws or governing legislation.